jamie-allen/Mockito-Specs2-Akka-TestKit-Presentation/preso/presentation.md

       "do something" in {
         val c = system.actorOf(Props(new C_Actor(a, b, externalService)))
         c !
 StartWorkers
         there was atLeastOne(externalService).goDoSomething
       }

       "do something else" in {
         val c = system.actorOf(Props(new C_Actor(a, b, externalService)))
         c !
 StartWorkers
         there was atLeastOne(externalService).goDoSomething
       }
     }

 !SLIDE bullets incremental transition=blindY
-.notes Depends on objenesis, which may not work on J9.
-The limitation of objenesis should only be a production concern?
+.notes Depends on objenesis, which may not work on every JVM.
 # Things to Note About Mockito

 * Might not be supported on all VMs